Referee (professional wrestling): The "X" sign

 Although professional wrestling is worked, real injuries can be sustained.
 In such an event, the referee raises their hands above their head into an "X" shape to alert backstage officials and paramedics, as well as any other wrestlers that what is going on is really happening.
 An "X" sign across the chest is a warning, it signifies that a wrestler may be injured, but is still able to compete.
 In recent times, Total Nonstop Action Wrestling (TNA) and WWE have used the "X" sign to signify storyline as well as legitimate injuries.
 An example of this is when A.J.
 Styles was kayfabe injured after being hit with a powerbomb off the stage through a table by Bully Ray.
 Another example is during the 2006 Money in the Bank ladder match at WrestleMania 22 when Matt Hardy performed a suplex on Ric Flair from the top of the ladder, and the two referees, Jim Korderas and Mike Chioda, used the "X" sign.
 Flair re-entered the match minutes afterwards, showing that he was not legitimately injured.

+An unusual usage of the sign came at TNA Victory Road (2011) when Jeff Hardy was heavily intoxicated but had managed to evade management prior to his entrance.
+Referee Brian Hebner realised that Hardy was not in condition to wrestle and threw up the sign prior to the match starting, causing an on-screen intervention from Eric Bischoff that lead Sting to immediately and legitimately pin Hardy in a shoot.

 After the X sign is given, the officials backstage would communicate to the referee, if necessary, revised plans to end the match quickly.
 There is also a "blow off" sign, raising both arms straight up, if a wrestler seemed injured but feels he can continue.

 Following AEW's All Out where a match was stopped in the middle for medical checkup, referees now have two-way radio communication so they can observe incidents during matches that may require medical attention by communicating with medical officials if necessary on the spot.
 Instead of the "X" sign, referees are now able to stop matches on the spot with radio communication.
 Referee Paul Turner used the radio to call medical officials immediately on an October 18, 2022 episode of Dynamite after "Hangman" Adam Page was legitimately injured.
-The match was stopped immediately and Moxley was declared winner via referee stoppage.
+The match was stopped immediately and Jon Moxley was declared winner via referee stoppage.